StevenMassaro/CouponOrganizer/README.md

 - Allow percent symbol (%) to be displayed and stored in file name
 - ~~Create sample site and load to Github~~
 - ~~Open Coupons in iframe on coupon listing page~~
-- Implement Google Calendar API so events are automatically created in calendar to correspond with expiration dates
+- ~~Implement Google Calendar API so events are automatically created in calendar to correspond with expiration dates~~
+- Deleted coupons delete corresponding google calendar event
+- Update calendar description to correspond to the description of the coupon